vrxiaojie/vrxiaojie/README.md

 # Hello !
-I'm VRxiaojie, a college student from QAU
+I'm VRxiaojie, a postgraduate from UPC
 ## I do open source :)

 ## Stats